 - Joint Pain

 - Mood changes such as Anxiety &/or Depression

 - Thinning hair and dry skin

 - Low libido or no sex drive

 The most common symptoms that we see in our practice and are able to successfully alleviate include hot flashes, insomnia, anxiety, depression and vaginal dryness.
 However, when we focus on these symptoms many of the lesser ones resolve as well.

 While we employ a vast range of natural therapies for menopause from herbal and nutrient recommendations to homeopathy and stress management, women suffering from early menopause are turning to natural hormone replacement therapy for better health.
-Learn more about the benefits of natural and bioidentical hormone replacement therapy in a video at the bottom of this page.

 Men also experience male menopause, or “Andropause”, with symptoms of weight gain, fatigue, stress, loss of libido, loss of muscle mass, loss of energy and find relief from natural hormone replacement therapy.
 We welcome men as patients if you suspect low testosterone levels and low male hormones in general.